benasmith1/BenaSmithThesis/README.md

 Policies and Price Controls on the Research and Development of Orphan Drugs in the US and EU

+`Bena Smith Thesis.docx` is the written thesis report

 The `Compiled Report` folder contains:

-`Bena Smith Thesis.docx`: The written thesis report

 `PhRMA & EFPIA R&D Analysis.Rmd`: An RMD file which runs the full data pipeline.
 Data cleaning, visualization, analysis, and model and figure export to `Final Models Formatted` and `Final Figures Formatted`.